-11.1 Under its Policy on Sustainable Investing, CPP Investments is committed to encouraging companies and organizations to adopt policies and practices that enhance their long-term financial performance, in particular responsible corporate and

-- organizational behaviour with respect to environmental, social and governance ("ESG") factors including climate change.
-CPP Investments believes that companies that manage these factors effectively are more likely to create value over the long term, recognizing that the materiality of ESG factors and their impact varies across industries and geographies. - 11.2 CPP Investments encourages responsible behaviour in the entities underlying our investments.
-CPP Investments engages with companies, either directly or in collaboration with like-minded investors, as an effective means through which investors can influence positive change and enhance long-term financial performance.
-In general, CPP Investments believes that corporate engagement, and integration of ESG factors into the evaluation and management of both public and private investments, usually better conform with CPP Investments' investment objectives than simply excluding companies through screening criteria. - 11.3 Shareholder voting rights have economic value, and share voting can also positively impact returns by constructively influencing corporate behaviour and performance.
+- 11.1 Under its Policy on Sustainable Investing, CPP Investments is committed to integrating sustainability-related risks and opportunities in its investment and asset management activities where they are financially material to the investment, as these factors can affect our assessment of an investment's risk profile and intrinsic value.
+We believe this contributes to generating better risk-adjusted returns across our portfolio.
+We define sustainability-related factors as those including, but not limited to, effective board governance; climate change; environment; equity, diversity and inclusion; health and safety; community engagement; human rights; responsible sourcing and deployment of artificial intelligence; and data and cyber security.. - 11.2 The depth of the analysis is commensurate to the materiality of the potential financial impacts of these factors on the applicable investment. - 11.3 As an active owner, CPP Investments can choose to engage with companies consistent with its Policy on Sustainable Investing to promote improved management of sustainability-related factors to enhance long-term outcomes in the companies and assets in which we invest.
+CPP Investments does this respecting the division of authority and responsibilities among the triad of interests that is the core of good corporate governance shareholders, directors and managers. - 11.4 In general, CPP Investments believes that integration of sustainability-related factors into its investment and asset management activities, and engagement with portfolio companies where we believe doing so will create better long-term outcomes, better conform with CPP Investments' investment objectives than simply excluding companies through screening criteria. - 11.5 Shareholder voting rights have economic value, and exercising these rights can also positively impact returns by constructively influencing corporate behaviour and performance.
 CPP Investments exercises its voting rights in a manner that is consistent with its Proxy Voting Principles and Guidelines and its Policy on Sustainable Investing.
-CPP Investments may exercise judgment in connection with the voting of any proxy on a case-by-case basis. - 11.4 For more details, see "Policy on Sustainable Investing" and "Proxy Voting Principles and Guidelines", both available at www.cppinvestments.com.
+CPP Investments may exercise judgment in connection with the voting of any proxy on a case-by-case basis. - 11.6 For more details, see "Policy on Sustainable Investing" and "Proxy Voting Principles and Guidelines", both available at www.cppinvestments.com.